Skip to Content

 8. Pumpkins

 Nothing says fall like pumpkin, and we’re not just referring to the highly popular pumpkin spice coffee flavoring.
-The pumpkin isn’t just an excellent source of beta-carotene and phytosterols – it has endless uses during the fall season.
+The pumpkin isn’t just an excellent source of beta-carotene and phytosterol.
+It has endless uses during the fall season.
 Eat it, carve it, use it to decorate, and even roast the seeds.

-“The vibrant, orange pigment of pumpkins can be contributed to beta-carotene,” explained Krautkramer.
+“The vibrant, orange pigment of pumpkins comes from beta-carotene,” Krautkramer says.
 “Our bodies convert this into vitamin A, which is essential for good vision and provides a healthy boost for our immune system.”

 Adding pumpkin to your diet is a no-brainer for fighting: